fate-ubw/RAGLAB/readme.md

 > [!NOTE]
 > - During the Factscore evaluation process, we used GPT-3.5 as the evaluation model, so there's no need to download a local model.
 If you need to use a local model to evaluate Factscore, please refer to [Factscore](https://github.com/shmsw25/FActScore)

-# Process knowlwdge database from source
+# Process knowledge database from source
 - If you wish to process the knowledge database yourself, please refer to the following steps.
 RAGLAB has already uploaded the processed knowledge database to [Hugging Face](https://huggingface.co/datasets/RAGLAB/data)
 - document: [process_wiki.md](./docs/process_wiki.md)